avabellaw/bright-times/readme.md

 I decided to seperate the address from Venue to better organise the data.
 I considered a one-to-one relationship, however, a one-to-many relationship would enable a different venue under the same address to use the existing address record.
 Therefore, it allows for the future introduction of this feature.
 While aknowedging that this is a rare case, this would avoid duplicate address records.

+The original idea was to use a user ID to set the Event's created by.
+If you wanted the venue manager, you just use the user ID.
+However, a user can also have a ticket and therefore I believe it makes it more clear if created_by is set to the venue manager who created the event.

+Django doesn't support composite primary keys so the junction table VenueManager still has a primary key.
+I have set the meta so that the combination of User ID and Venue ID is unique.
+The primary key will be useful for indexing in future anyway.
+This will allow me to filter by userID and VenueID and get a result as if using a composite ID.

 ## Skeleton plane

 ## Surface plane